 You heard me.
 Don't use soap, he claims.
 It's not necessary except for arm pits, genitals, and ass.
 I $%&# you not.
 Pun intended ;)

 I wear sunscreen.
 There is a brand that is spa-quality that I invest in.
 They have a pretty pure product that has a slight tint to it and it blends well so it doesn't look like I have anything on.
 I invest in that because it's my skin!
 I would rather invest up front (like the investment in buying high-quality foods) because cancer is expensive (painful and scary).
 Although I believe in investing in certain products, I do want to impress upon you that it does not mean you need the full regimen that we are often sold (especially as women).
-The tinted sunscreen I use is maybe $50 not $300, and I don't buy into the soap, the toner, the this the that.
-I am a health sovereignty advocate for most things and believe we can DIY most of your beauty.
+The tinted sunscreen I use is maybe $50,o not $300, and I don't buy into the soap, the toner, or "the this the that".
+I am a "health sovereignty advocate" for most things and believe we can DIY most of our beauty.
 I've been doing this for over 10 years, and I'm doing good.
 People keep giving me compliments remember?

 What else?
 Of course, I exercise (yoga and dancing, duh lol) and try to eat well.
 In addition to fresh fruits, I eat a lot of green veggies.
 Yes, I have my own organic garden, and it's helpful, but maybe you can too.
 If that interests you, reach out.
 My operation down here in Costa Rica might be bigger than most people will be able to do but before I had a mini-permaculture farm in Costa Rica, I had an urban garden on my balcony in L.A.

 Here is one more quick yoga routine.
 In yoga, we say that "your age is determined by the flexibility of your spine".
-Well, it should also be determined by how you just look.
+Well, it should also be determined by how you look.
 So, facial yoga is important but so is opening our hearts.
 Open your heart so you can follow it.
-The passion, bliss, playfulness, and ecstasy you will receive from an open heart will keep you young and make you glow!
+The passion, bliss, playfulness, and ecstasy you will receive from an open heart will keep your spirit- young and outwardly make you glow!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!